|The "Shock Both of Hers™" maneuver.|

 If you have friends like that, kill them.

 But even without that kind of anti-encouragement, just having some transparency will help.
-Better yet, get a few bunkmates for your asylum stay.
+Better yet, get a few bunkmates for your stay in Questionable-Life-Choices-Land.
 Grab some other people who are doing NaNo and encourage each other, maybe even schedule some writing sessions where you'll just sit and write for a couple of hours with no pressure to fill the moment with social energy.

 9- Forget the extra caffeine (but do stock up on snacks).